jdkandersson/OpenAlchemy/README.md

   dictionaries,
 - exposing created models under `open_alchemy.models` removing the need for `models.py` files,
-- ability to mix in arbitrary classes into a model and
+- ability to mix in arbitrary classes into a model,
-- can use the short `x-` prefix or a namespaced `x-open-alchemy-` prefix for extension properties.
+- can use the short `x-` prefix or a namespaced `x-open-alchemy-` prefix for extension properties and
+- grouping models into schemas.

 ## Contributing